connectedhealthcities/chc-ig/guidance/data-glossary.md

 **Identifier:** An item of data, which by itself or in combination with other data, enables an individual to be identified.

-**Implied consent:**an unwritten agreement between the patient and the health and social care professionals that provide their care that allows their data to be shared as long as it is relevant for their care, it is kept confidential and the patient has not objected.
+**Implied consent:** an unwritten agreement between the patient and the health and social care professionals that provide their care that allows their data to be shared as long as it is relevant for their care, it is kept confidential and the patient has not objected.
 It is only valid where a reasonable person would expect it to be shared, such as when there is a legitimate relationship.

 **Independent audit:** An audit conducted by an external and therefore independent auditor to provide greater public assurance.
 See Clinical audit.

 **Indirect care:** purposes other than individual care of the patient.
 This includes activities that contribute to the overall provision of services to a population as a whole or a group of patients with a particular condition.
 It also covers health services management, preventative medicine, and medical research.
 Examples of such activities would be risk prediction and stratification, service evaluation, needs assessment, and financial audit.

-**Individual care**: A clinical, social or public health activity concerned with the prevention, investigation and treatment of illness and the alleviation of suffering of an identified individual.
+**Individual care:** A clinical, social or public health activity concerned with the prevention, investigation and treatment of illness and the alleviation of suffering of an identified individual.

 **Information:** see Patient Information